paul12716/VRDL_HW2/README.md

 retinanet.load_state_dict(torch.load(PATH_TO_WEIGHTS))
 ```

 ### Data preprocess

-We first read training_labels.csv to make a dictionary that correspond a car's class name to a simple int.
-For example : Ford F-150 Regular Cab 2007 correspond to 108.

 Then we do image preprocessing in the following order.
 - Normalize
 - Augmentation
 - Resize
+And remember to resize the annotation when you resize the corresponding image.

-After preprocessing, we use dataloader with batch_size=10 to feed training_data into our model.
+After preprocessing, we use dataloader with batch_size=10 to feed training data into our model.

 ### Train our model

 ```bach
 python train.py --dataset HW2 --HW2_path ../train --depth 50
 ```
 We use RetinaNet as backbone network, and modify the class numbers to 10.
-10 is the total class numbers of our training_data.
+10 is the total class numbers of our training_data (0~9).

-We use focalLoss as loss function and Adam optimizer, and save model parameters every single epochs in total 100 epochs.
+We use focalLoss as loss function and Adam optimizer, and save the model every single epochs in total 100 epochs.
-Set learning rate = 1e-4
+Set learning rate = 1e-4.
-The model parameters would be saved in folder saved_models_2/
+The model parameters would be saved in folder saved_models_3/.

 ## Test accuracy by running test.py